PaulGuijt/netfilter/README.md

 # X-Stop-After:      fail2ban
 ```

-Upgrading to Buster left me saying goodbye to iptables and ipset.
+Upgrading to Buster left me saying goodbye to iptables, netfilter-persistent and ipset.
 I had to rebuild my previous firewall into nftables.